Difference Between Liability vs Debt

 Debt |

-A liability is an economic obligation that can be flexible in nature and is usually paid at the discretion of the business | Debt is a mandatory liability and non-repayment of the same could lead to re-financing and may also hamper the creditworthiness of the company |
+A liability is an economic obligation that can be flexible in nature and is usually paid at the discretion of the business. | Debt is a mandatory liability, and non-repayment could lead to re-financing and hamper the company’s creditworthiness. |

-Liability of business includes but not limited to Short-term and long-term loans and bonds payable, accrued wages and utilities, income taxes payable, and other liabilities | Debt is only limited to short-term and long-term loans and bonds payable and might exclude accrued wages and utilities, income taxes payable, and other liabilities. |
+Business liability includes but is not limited to Short-term and long-term loans and bonds payable, accrued wages and utilities, income taxes payable, and other liabilities. | Short-term and long-term loans and bonds payable limit debt, potentially excluding accrued wages, utilities, income taxes payable, and other liabilities. |

-Liability does not have a specific rate of interest associated with it and the payment terms can be flexible in nature | In Debt, there is generally a rate of interest that is associated with debt on which payment is being made and the interest which is being paid is usually monthly cash outflow in nature |
+Liability does not have a specific rate of interest associated with it, and the payment terms can be flexible in nature. | Debt typically incurs an associated interest rate, and individuals make monthly cash outflows to cover the accruing interest. |

 Conclusion